If you agree on only one thing, make it the desire to retain control over your lives.

 Anne MacIver is an Illinois attorney, entrepreneur, and mediator with 25+ years of advocacy, negotiation, writing, communications, and strategic advising at a high level among various industries.

 A former practicing litigator at one of the world’s leading law firms, in-house counsel at a Big Five accounting firm, award-winning screenwriter, communications director for non-profit organizations, cross-partisan political strategist, and travel and business writer, Anne serves her personal clients with keen strategic insights, uncommon versatility, and a unique combination of outside-the-box thinking and expertise.
-Today, she is a couples and divorce mediator, a selectively practicing lawyer, and a private consultant for women with specialized needs who are referred to her via word of mouth.
+Today, she is an Illinois couples and family mediator, a selectively practicing lawyer, and a private consultant for individuals nationwide going through divorce.

 Anne holds an A.B. with Honors from Princeton University and a J.D., cum laude, from The University of Michigan Law School.
-She is a Northwestern University-certified divorce and family mediator and a member of the Academy of Professional Family Mediators, Association of Family and Conciliation Courts, IAPO International Association of Professional Divorce Coaches, American Bar Association, and the Illinois State Bar Association.
+She is a Northwestern University-certified divorce and family mediator (now on the coaching roster of the Northwestern program) and a member of the Academy of Professional Family Mediators, Amicable Divorce Network, IAPO International Association of Professional Divorce Coaches, American Bar Association, and the Illinois State Bar Association.
 She resides with her family in greater Chicago.